-A certainty that the German pilot himself disassembles:
+A certainty that the German driver himself disassembles:

 Michael has the sadness in his heart and a great concern in his words:

 "Perhaps it is too early to say that there has been a breakthrough.
 But we are behind.
 And if we continue like this, we have no chance, that is clear.
-But the way the race is going, I can declare myself satisfied.
+But the way the race went, I can declare myself satisfied.
 I bring home six precious points, having kept Coulthard behind.
-Hakkinen was impregnable, he pulled something exceptional out of his car, there was no story".
+Hakkinen was impregnable, he pulled something exceptional out of his car, there was no fight".

 "The championship is not closed, the hunt continues.
 We have a small gap that by the next race we will definitely try to fill.
 Being behind by two points doesn’t mean anything.
 The fight is tight, but if we succeed in winning the title, the pleasure will be even more intense".

-Jean Todt, as usual, defends his troops, including pilots, from every attack.
-Then, with the coldness of the strategist, he analyzes the facts and thinks and draws his future and the team of Maranello:
+Jean Todt, as usual, defends his troops, including the drivers, from every attack.
+Then, with the coldness of the strategist, he analyses the facts and draws his future and that of the Maranello team:

 Todt is disappointed, of course, for the missed victory of Schumacher after the splendid pole on Saturday, but he sticks who would like to incriminate the start of his top driver:

 "Michael’s start was not a prudent one, but a cautious one.
-We realized that the first corner was important and we are happy to have passed it.
+We realised that the first corner was important and we are happy to have passed it.
 But it’s true we didn’t expect such an aggressive Hakkinen.
-For three or four laps Schumacher managed to follow him, then defended his position ahead of Coulthard and Barrichello the one ahead of Ralf.
-There are five races left at the end of the championship and we said it on the eve of the Hungaroring that the World Cup would be played starting from Spa.
+For three or four laps Schumacher managed to follow him, then defended his position ahead of Coulthard and Barrichello, the one ahead of Ralf.
+There are five races left at the end of the championship and on the eve of the Hungaroring we said that the World Championship would be played starting from Spa.
 The real problem is that Schumacher did not have a perfect set-up and that Barrichello started from fifth place".

 Todt admits that McLaren-Mercedes has taken a big step forward since the French Grand Prix at Magny-Cours.
-But that doesn’t mean he wants to gloss over the delicate terrain of McLaren’s departure management systems:
+But that does not mean he wants to gloss over the delicate terrain of McLaren’s start management systems:

 "There is a gap between us and them.
-Difference that is not immense, but we will have to close it as soon as possible.
-We will work to do better at the start, to progress quickly both at engine and aerodynamic level".
+A difference that is not immense, but we will have to close it as soon as possible.
+We will work to do better at the start, to progress quickly both at engine and aerodynamical level".

-Then the Frenchman tries to stop those who would like to turn Hungarian Sunday into another Waterloo.
-For Todt is not the case to announce that the title expected twenty-one years and that until a few Sundays ago some had already started sewing on the suit of Schumacher, is now lost for the third time in a row with the same opponent:
+Then the Frenchman tries to stop those who would like to turn the Hungarian Sunday into another Waterloo.
+For Todt is not the case to announce that the title they are expecting for twenty-one years and that until a few Sundays ago some had already started sewing on the suit of Schumacher, is now lost for the third time in a row against the same opponent:

 "We were ahead in the two standings and now we are behind them, we were ahead in qualifying on Saturday and we stayed behind them in the race, we have to understand why and reduce the small, but very important gap that separates us from our opponents".